-The medical name for long-sight is hypermetropia, sometimes called hyperopia.
+The medical name for long-sightedness is hypermetropia, sometimes called hyperopia.
 Eyesight problems, such as hypermetropia, are also known as refractive errors.
-Long sight leads to problems with near vision and the eyes may commonly become tired.
+Long-sightedness leads to problems with near vision (seeing things that are close up) and the eyes may commonly become tired.
 Distance vision (long sight) is, in the beginning, good.
-Long sight can be corrected by glasses or contact lenses, or sometimes 'cured' with laser eye surgery.
+Long sight can be corrected by glasses, contact lenses, or laser eye surgery.

 What is a refractive error?

 A refractive error is an eyesight problem.
-Refractive errors are a common reason for reduced level of eyesight (visual acuity).
+Refractive errors are the most common reason worldwide for reduced level of eyesight (visual acuity).

 Refraction refers to the bending of light, in this case by the eye, in order to focus it.
 A refractive error means that the eye cannot focus light on to the retina properly.
 This usually occurs either due to abnormalities in the shape of the eyeball, or because age has affected the workings of the focusing parts of the eye.